 The 150 extended Illness Leave is only available for continuous leaves taken for an employee's own serious health condition.
 If applicable, the Benefit Counselor will enroll the employee in the 150 Extended Illness Leave.
 As time is reported on the timesheet, iPeople will deduct according to policy from the 150 balance when appropriate.
 No other action is required on part of the employee or supervisor to access these hours.

 Learn about Compensatory Time (an alternative way to compensate hourly employees for overtime work) and how it differs from Flex Time (a method of scheduling variable work hours, sometimes used by departments for employees with fluctuating workloads).
 Comp Time vs. Flex Time

 As a supervisor you can view personal information (address, emergency contact, birth date, compensation history) for each of your employees.
-To do so, use this navigation in iPeople: Main Menu > Manager Self Service > Job and Personal Information > View Employee Personal Info.
+To do so, click on the "More..." tile on your Employee page.
+Then select Employee Personal Information from the left navigation.

 Choose an employee from the list by clicking on "Select" next to the name of the employee.

 The selected employee's Employee Information Summary should look similar to this screen: